 * Floobydust is electronics slang.
 It basically means ‘miscellaneous’.

-These trains are all commercially active trains operating on 'main line' Class I
+These trains are all/were commercially active trains operating on 'main line' Class I railroads;

 Private varnish are privately owned custom built or restored passenger cars.
 Frequently they travel at the end of